 There's also a packaging of Rsync for Windows, called cwRsync.
 You can use it for remote file backup and sync in Windows 10 as well.
 But the free version of cwRsync Server is discontinued and the last free version is no longer directly available.
 For more details, you could view its official site.

 As shown above, it’s not easy to install Rsync for Windows 10 even with the simplified approach.
 If you don’t have to use this utility and are open to other options, maybe a Windows based program could save you a lot of hassle.

-◆ You can set up a schedule to autorun backup or sync task on regular basis, perform incremental or differential backup to copy only changed files.
+You can also set up a schedule to autorun backup or sync task on regular basis, perform incremental or differential backup to copy only changed files.

-◆ There's also a specialized Server edition that provides all the features for Windows Server users.
-You can check edition comparison for details.
+*There's also a specialized Server edition that provides all the features for Windows Server users.

 How to sync files in Windows 10 computer to cloud drive: